 Sugary foods can cause tooth decay.
 The sugar combines with bacteria in your mouth to create an acid that eats away at tooth enamel.
 Soda, candy, cookies, and other sugary foods should be avoided whenever possible.

 Many foods can cause sensitivity or erosion of the teeth, including oranges, lemons, limes, and grapefruits.
-These foods are highly acidic, which not only wears down tooth enamel, but also creates the perfect environment for bacteria to thrive.
+These foods are highly acidic, which wears down tooth enamel and creates the perfect environment for bacteria to thrive.
 Over time, this can lead to dental decay, cavities, and gum disease.

 Cigarettes, chewing tobacco, cigars, pipes, and other tobacco products all contain nicotine, which irritates the gums and promotes bacterial growth.
 Cigarette smoke also stains the teeth and causes bad breath.
 Chewing tobacco contains 28 chemicals that have been shown to cause damage to the gums.
 It also contains high levels of sugar, which can cause tooth decay.
 Chewing tobacco is also linked to oral cancer.